-The past few weeks, I noticed that Gabriel Oladipo, a High School senior enrolled in our Frontend course, had been highly engaged in our student community.
+The past few weeks, I noticed that Gabriel Oladipo, a High School senior enrolled in our Software Engineering course, had been highly engaged in our student community.
 I thought I’d reach out to learn more about his motivations for taking the course.
 What followed was an incredible conversation highlighting his journey into programming, his Thinkful experience and some advice for kids learning to code.

 So what got you interested in programming?